Who is going into the Celebrity Big Brother house?

 And we’re off!
 Celebrity Big Brother 2018 is well and truly under way following it’s first ever all-female launch, and you can meet the women currently ruling the roost, below.

-But they won’t be alone for long.
-Friday sees the male celebs head into the house and we already know the identity of the first, England footballing legend John Barnes.
+But they weren’t alone for long, with Friday’s episode seeing the male celebs head into the house and join the fun.

-The question is, who’s next?
-Scroll down past the full list of confirmed housemates to see the men rumoured to be joining them…
+The question is, who are they?
+Scroll down to see the full list of confirmed male and female housemates.

 CONFIRMED CONTESTANTS